-Consolidated financial statements for the year ended 31 December 2021 (All amounts are expressed in Qatari Riyals unless otherwise stated)
+Consolidated financial statements for the year ended 31 December 2022 Notes to the consolidated financial statements (All amounts are expressed in Oatari Rivals unless otherwise stated)

-48. COMPARATIVE INFORMATION
+49. COMPARATIVE INFORMATION

 During the year, the Group performed an exercise to determine if the presentation of the consolidated financial statements is in accordance with IAS 1 "Presentation of financial statements".
 This exercise resulted in reclassification of certain line items in the consolidated financial statements.
 The comparative figures have been reclassified in order to conform with the presentation for the current period.
 Such reclassifications have been made by the Group to improve the quality of information presented and did not have any impact on the previously reported equity and profits.